gustavoocosta/GustavoCosta/README.md

 <a href="https://git.io/typing-svg"><img src="https://readme-typing-svg.herokuapp.com?font=Agdasima&weight=800&size=26&pause=1000&color=FFFFFF&width=468&height=60&lines=Be+welcome!+%F0%9F%98%8A;Hello%2C+My+name+is+Gustavo+Costa+%F0%9F%A4%99%F0%9F%8F%BE" alt="Typing SVG" /></a>

-"I am a student and a passionate technology developer with a goal to specialize in the Full Stack.
-Throughout my academic journey, I have dedicated myself to learning and mastering various programming languages.
-My main skills include GoLang, Java, Javascript, node.js, MySQL, AWS, Git, GitHub, HTML, and CSS.
-With these tools at my disposal, I am ready to take on technical challenges and collaborate on software development projects."
+Student of Systems Analysis and Development, seeking specialization in software development, with the goal of contributing to innovative projects and enhancing my knowledge.
+Throughout my education, I dedicated myself to mastering various programming languages, such as Java, Golang, JavaScript, and Node.js, while also gaining solid experience in MySQL and AWS.
+I also have experience in data analysis and using Git and GitHub for code versioning management.

+My skills allow for the creation of impactful visuals and intuitive interfaces.
+With this skill set, I am prepared to face technical challenges and collaborate on software development projects.
+In addition to my academic journey, I have undertaken personal projects that apply my knowledge in practical situations, valuing the combination of theory and practice for innovative solutions.

 **Technology Stack:**